Azure/sql_python_deep_learning/README.md

 The first step is to create in SQL Server a database called `lung_cancer_database`.

 The next step is to create a table for the images and upload them.
 First you need to put the correct paths in the file [config_preprocessing.py](preprocessing/config_preprocessing.py.template).
 In case you want to upload the full dataset, just uncomment `STAGE1_LABELS = os.path.join(DATA_PATH, 'stage1_labels.csv')`.
 To import the images to the SQL database you have to execute the script [insert_scan_images_in_sql_database.py](preprocessing/insert_scan_images_in_sql_database.py).
+This will take a while.

+In the mean time, execute the script [insert_other_items_in_sql_database.py](preprocessing/insert_other_items_in_sql_database.py).
+This script creates and fill tables for the labels, the CNN model and a gif representation of the images.

 ### Contributing